 As an AmeriCorps program, you must ensure a fair and equitable recruitment process (45 CFR 2522.210).
 This process should actively seek to recruit a diverse corps and include a plan to recruit locally.
 Programs cannot violate the nondiscrimination and non-displacement rules governing participant selection.
 Nationally, recruitment must be conducted through eGrants/My AmeriCorps Portal.
 Before a program can recruit for a position, the Member Position Description must be uploaded into OnCorps and approved by Nevada Volunteers and the Member Assignment Listing must be approved by CNCS in eGrants.
-CNCS has resources on their website to assist with member recruitment.
-In addition to these requirements, member positions descriptions can be listed anywhere your organization would typically post a position such as with colleges and universities, local job boards, groups affiliated with your mission such as conservation job boards, Idealist.org, and handshake.
+Member positions descriptions can be listed anywhere your organization would typically post a position such as with colleges and universities, local job boards, groups affiliated with your mission such as conservation job boards, Idealist.org, and handshake.